 Shipley Nature Center – 17851 Goldenwest St, Huntington Beach

-Shipley Nature Center is tucked into a corner of Huntington Beach’s Central Park, near the new Senior Center.
+Shipley Nature Center is tucked into a corner of Huntington Beach’s Central Park, near the Senior Center.
 Shipley has an indoor area with interpretive displays and hand-on opportunities.
 Outside, stroll the trails to enjoy a redwood forest, a butterfly garden, and views of Blackbird Pond.

 Turtle Rock Nature Center – 1 Sunnyhill, Irvine